-Microbot's employees currently either work remotely or at leased premises in the suburbs of Boston, Massachusetts of approximately 300 square feet.
-It has also retained a small leased storage facility and a mailing address in the United States.
+Microbot recently terminated its lease at its Hingham, Massachusetts facility as a result of its cost reduction plan, and is exploring a possible replacement office for its U.S. staff.
+Pending new U.S. facilities, the Company's U.S. employees are working remotely.
+It has retained a small leased storage facility and a mailing address in the United States.
 Microbot also occupies facilities in premises of approximately 6,975 square feet at 6 Hayozma St., Yokneam, P.O.B.
 242, Israel.
 This facility is expected to provide the space and infrastructure necessary to accommodate its development work based on its current operating plan.
 Microbot does not own any real property.